RichardKnop/go-oauth2-server/README.md

 	oauth/fixtures/test_clients.yml
 ```

-## Docker-compose
+# Docker Compose

-You can use [docker-compose](https://docs.docker.com/compose/) to start app, postgres, etcd in separate linked containers:
+You can use [docker-compose](https://docs.docker.com/compose/) to start the app, postgres, etcd in separate linked containers:

 ```
-cd APP_ROOT_DIR/docker-compose
 docker-compose up
 ```

 During up process all configuration and fixtures will be loaded.
-After successful up you can check, that app is running using for example token introspection request:
+After successful up you can check, that app is running using for example the health check request:
 ```
-curl --compressed -v localhost:8080/v1/oauth/introspect \
+curl --compressed -v localhost:8080/v1/health
-	-u test_client_1:test_secret \
-	-d "token=00ccd40e-72ca-4e79-a4b6-67c95e2e3f1c" \
-	-d "token_type_hint=access_token"
 ```

-> On Mac OS X or Windows host use Docker Machine IP instead of localhost.